Keep your home cozy and warm with DIY wood storm windows! Save money and say goodbye to heat loss with this step-by-step tutorial.

 To see the next step, you must look from inside the house.
 You can do this step outside, but you need to look up, and from the inside so you see what to do.

 Use an awl to mark the center of each hole in the jig on the underside of the trim.
 Then, use a ¼” Forstner bit (or whatever size bit will fit the screws you are using) to drill a hole ⅜” deep at each location.

 Related: What is an Awl (+ How to Use it)

-Seal ‘N Peel is a caulk-like product that goes on clear.
-The difference between Seal ‘N Peel and caulk is that Seal n Peel can be easily peeled off in the spring when it’s time to remove the storm windows.
+Seal ‘N Peel is a caulk-like product that goes on clear; however, you can easily peel it off in the spring when it’s time to remove your storm windows.

 Here’s one word of caution.
 Seal ‘N Peel has a stinky, chemical smell.
 It’s best to use it in the early fall when it’s still warm enough to leave the doors open so the smell can escape.